swirsz/fuzz-dojo-beta/projects/igraph/DESCRIPTION.md

 Igraph is a C library for complex network analysis and graph theory, with emphasis on efficiency, portability and ease of use.

-25 fuzz drivers cover 80% of the project code,
+25 fuzz drivers cover 60% of the project code.
+Certain areas such as linear algebra functions have 0% coverage.